페이지 이동경로

 Getting started

-This document guides how to use the Kakao SDK for Android("Android SDK") provided by the Kakao API platform.
+This document guides how to use the Kakao SDK for Android("Android SDK") provided by the Kakao Developers.

 Before you begin